cwolfhope/Trends-in-LOL-Player-Performance/README.md

 # Preface

 League of Legends is a MOBA (Multiplayer Online Battle Arena) where teams of 5 players face off against each other with the goal of destroying the enemy 'Nexus'.
-Recently In-Game, I surpassed the 'Top 500' (Abitrary) milestone on the character (called 'Champions') named Zac.
+Recently In-Game, I surpassed the 'Top 500' (Arbitrary) milestone on the character (called 'Champions') named Zac.

 # Goal

 In this project, I analyze a dataset that I have put together containing the personal statistics of the Top 100 Zac players in the game in order to better understand what stats I need to personally improve upon in order to climb (Rise in Rank) the ranks further.
-While I do not include my own personal statistics in the framework of this project, I fundamentally believe that an understanding of the information that I present in this project to be of paramount use to anyone wishing to climb at any rank.
+While I do not include my own personal statistics in the framework of this project, I fundamentally believe that an understanding of the information that I present in this project is of paramount use to anyone wishing to climb at any rank.

 # API Documentation